Setting goals like a ninja warrior6 min read

 I had assumed it was akin to the short-lived Wipeout show – some type of reality program aimed at ridiculing contestants.
 It’s far from it.

-It’s actually an awesome display of heartwarming stories and incredible athleticism that fills the void left by most major sports events that are steeped in egotism and million-dollar endorsement contracts.
+It’s actually an inspiring display of heartwarming stories and incredible athleticism that fills the void left by most major sporting events that are steeped in egotism and million-dollar endorsement contracts.

 Putting that aside, last year my wife turned to me and said she wanted to make an American Ninja Warrior audition tape.
 Actually, she said she wanted to be on the show.
 More specifically, she said that she had a goal of being on the show in the next few years.